abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

 Simple Thresholding
 =====================

-Here, the matter is straight forward.
-If pixel value is greater than a threshold value, it is assigned one value (may be white), else it is assigned another value (may be black).
+Here, the matter is straight forward: if pixel value is greater than a threshold value, it is assigned one value (for example, white), else it is assigned another value (e.g. black).
 The function used is **cv2.threshold**.
-First argument is the source image, which **should be a grayscale image**.
-Second argument is the threshold value which is used to classify the pixel values.
+The first argument is the source image, which **should be a grayscale image**.
+The second argument is the threshold value which is used to classify the pixel values.
 Third argument is the maxVal which represents the value to be given if pixel value is more than (sometimes less than) the threshold value.
 OpenCV provides different styles of thresholding and it is decided by the fourth parameter of the function.
 Different types are:

    * cv2.THRESH_BINARY
    * cv2.THRESH_BINARY_INV